nanariv/mern-shopping-site-frontend/README.md

 -Updates in Material-UI is frequent which makes it up to date -Consisitency in design and color

-# CHALLENGES

--Frontend & Backend Integration: Initially we reviewed many resources to research how to combine backend and frontend.
-Finally, we found a project on glitch -’ https://glitch.com/edit/#!/mealtracknfind’ which was using ‘https://glitch.com/edit/#!/nodeexpressapi’ as its backend.
-We modelled our app similar to this.
-Also bringing up two interfaces together by calling axios API was a challenge.
--Glitch as a platform: Collaborating on a single project on Glitch was not easy as it frequently throwing errors and the most common error was ‘Too many requests’ which in general used to take atleast 30 minutes to go back to normal.
-We overcame this challenge by creating our personal versions for the project and then consolidating all the changes to the group version of the project.
--Inline update task: Inline update task was difficult than other ‘CRUD’ operations -Conditional routing: Routing pages based on the user role (i.e. User or admin) Installing external packages: There were some packages that needed to be installed in Terminal manually

 # FUTURE WORK

 -Add-on features: Adding tasks filter based on category, priority and due-date.
 This will help users to categorize, prioritize their tasks